PardotPro Lara Black collaborated on this blog.

 Great!
 You have your duplicate rules in place.
 You feel relieved because you know that you’re keeping your database clean.

-But one side effect of duplicate rules is that you will get more Pardot sync errors.
-Sync errors can be found in Pardot Settings > Connector > Salesforce Connector > Edit.
+But one side effect of duplicate rules is that you will get more Account Engagement sync errors.
+Sync errors can be found in Account Engagement Settings > Connector > Salesforce Connector > Edit.

 When a Prospect record fails to sync – regardless of how large or small the cause – it can disrupt your lead handover process, Salesforce campaign management, and marketing reporting.
 You must actively manage your sync errors!